 Here is where the Zapotecs, still Oaxaca's dominant ethnic group, pioneered the comal (the flat griddle used for cooking tortillas), thousands of years ago.
 Today, Oaxaca is often called the land of seven moles, though in truth it has many more.
 It is Mexico's primary exporter of mezcal and a famed producer of chocolate.
 The state is officially divided into eight regions, all geographically and most ethnically distinct.

 What is Oaxacan cuisine?
 Crackery planks of masa piled high with savory toppings.
 Tortillas so soft and white they're called blandas, loaded with fillings so they're anything but.
-Duck seared with chili sauce and braised wild greens.
-And then of course there's mole, a literal and figurative melting pot of fragrant herbs and local chilies enriched with dozens of other ingredients—a mother sauce and a traveler's guide to everything this state has to offer.
+Duck seared with chile sauce and braised wild greens.
+And then of course there's mole, a literal and figurative melting pot of fragrant herbs and local chiles enriched with dozens of other ingredients—a mother sauce and a traveler's guide to everything this state has to offer.

 Oaxacan cuisine is local and regional to the core, the beneficiary of abundant microclimates and fantastic biodiversity.
-Many dishes rely on local varieties of corn, chilies, herbs, and greens found only in a particular region.
+Many dishes rely on local varieties of corn, chiles, herbs, and greens found only in a particular region.
 And these dishes have persevered through the years thanks in no small part to the state's isolated geography, which has helped to preserve local pot herbs like cebollín, a wild onion with chive like leaves, and the marjoram like Almoraduz in the Sierra Sur.

 Ancient Mesoamericans didn't have any large domesticated livestock; instead they became especially creative and resourceful with their native plants and grains to survive.
 That meant a reliance on quelites, or wild greens like quintonil, and the climbing plant cocolmécata, tree bark, mushrooms, and every last part of the plant—think of them as vegetarian's off-cuts—roots, flowers, and vines.

 Oaxacan resourcefulness extends well beyond greenery.
 Take the prolific entophomagy—insect-eating—evident in salsas featuring flying ants and in chapulines, the fried grasshoppers more famously consumed whole.
-Or look at some of the state's favorite meats: tasajo, the air-dried beef jerky, and the bulbous chorizo oaxaquenos, pork with chilies, vinegar, and warm spices, a plentitude of rabbit and lots of intensely flavored dried shrimp.
+Or look at some of the state's favorite meats: tasajo, the air-dried beef jerky, and the bulbous chorizo oaxaquenos, pork with chiles, vinegar, and warm spices, a plentitude of rabbit and lots of intensely flavored dried shrimp.
 Dried shrimp, a Lenten staple throughout Mexico, is eaten year-round in Oaxaca.

-Resourcefulness and hyper-regionalism are hallmarks of Oaxacan cuisine, but cooks here also display the distinctively Mexican taste for fruit of all sorts—not just tomatoes and chilies—in savory dishes.
+Resourcefulness and hyper-regionalism are hallmarks of Oaxacan cuisine, but cooks here also display the distinctively Mexican taste for fruit of all sorts—not just tomatoes and chiles—in savory dishes.
 Try guaje, an indigenous tree with an edible pod fruit that Oaxacans love.
 The garlicky, grassy, bitter seeds are consumed as a snack and essential to the Mixteca dish huaxmole.

 But like elsewhere in Mexico, Oaxacans cook with a global pantry.
 The state borders Veracruz and, by osmosis, it adopted the plantains and yucca brought there Africans.
 Foreign almonds, capers, olives, pine nuts, and raisins are used in many sauces, and the wheat grown in Mixteca Alta smacks of Spain.